Pavel Tlustoš

-Pavel Tlustoš (born 27 February 1955 in Nové Město na Moravě, Czechoslovakia) is a Czech agricultural chemist.
-From 2000-10 he was Vice Dean of the Faculty of Agricultural Biology, Food and Natural Resources of the Czech University of Life Sciences Prague (CULS), and 2010-February 2018 he was the Dean of the faculty.
-Since March 2018 he is again Vice Dean and responsible for international relations the faculty.
+Pavel Tlustoš (born 27 February 1955) is a Czech agricultural chemist.
+From 2000 to 2010 he was vice dean of the Faculty of Agricultural Biology, Food and Natural Resources of the Czech University of Life Sciences Prague (CULS), and from 2010 to February 2018 he was the dean of the faculty.
+Since March 2018 he is again vice dean and responsible for international relations the faculty.

 Life and work

-After graduating, Tlustoš studied Inorganic Chemistry at the University of Pardubice (1974- 1979) and graduated as an Diploma engineer.
+Tlustoš was born on 27 February 1955 in Nové Město na Moravě, Czechoslovakia.
+After graduating, he studied Inorganic Chemistry at the University of Pardubice (1974–1979) and graduated as a Diploma engineer.
 He worked as a chemical technician for the Chirana company, before joining CULS as a research assistant in agrochemistry and plant nutrition.
 He began his PhD study in 1984 and defended his thesis Environmental fate of slow release fertilizers at the Czech Agricultural University in Prague in 1989.
 His career continued with research fellowships at Iowa State University in the United States (a Fulbright scholarship) and at IACR Rothamsted in England (Rothamsted International scholarship), as well as various lecturing positions.
-He received his Venia legendi in Agrochemistry and Plant Nutrition and a professorship of CULS from Czech president Vaclav Havel in 2002.
+He received his Venia legendi in Agrochemistry and Plant Nutrition and a professorship of CULS from Czech president Václav Havel in 2002.
 In 2000, Tlustoš had been appointed Vice-dean for education at the Faculty of Agrobiology, Food and Natural Resources, and he became Dean in 2010.
 He is also deputy head of the Department of Agro-Environmental Chemistry and Plant Nutrition.
 Through his research in the field of bioeffectors he has close links with the University of Hohenheim.
 In 2019 he received an Honorary Doctorate of the Slovak University of Agriculture in 2019.